 A study published in Neuropsychiatric Disease and Treatment tested the effects of amino acid precursors on ADHD.

 The study included 85 young individuals.
-Their ages were between 4-18.
-All had ADHD.
+The age range of the participants were 4-18 years old.
+All of them were diagnosed with ADHD.
 They received L-Tyrosine for dopamine and 5-HTP for serotonin.
 The whole trial lasted 8-10 weeks.

 Can you guess what the researchers found?